-Specifically, we constructed a broad family of models by modifying the QLk model along four different axes.
+More specifically, we considered four different axes along with the QLk model could be modified.
 First, QLk assumes a maximum level of 2; we considered maximum levels of 1 and 3 as well.
 Second, QLk assumes \emph{inhomogeneous precisions} in that it allows each level to have a different precision; we varied this by also considering \emph{homogeneous precision} models.
-Third, QLk allows \emph{general precision beliefs} that can differ from lower-level agents' true precisions; we also constructed models that make the simplifying assumption that all agents have \emph{accurate precision beliefs} about lower-level agents.\footnote{This is in the same spirit as the simplifying assumption made in cognitive hierarchy models that agents have accurate beliefs about the proportions of lower-level agents.} Finally, in addition to \emph{Lk} beliefs (where all other agents are assumed by a level-$k$ agent to be level-$(k-1)$), we also constructed models with \emph{CH} beliefs (where agents believe that the population consists of the true, truncated distribution over the lower levels).
+Third, QLk allows \emph{general precision beliefs} that can differ from lower-level agents' true precisions; we also constructed models that make the simplifying assumption that all agents have \emph{accurate precision beliefs} about lower-level agents.\footnote{This is in the same spirit as the simplifying assumption made in cognitive hierarchy models that agents have accurate beliefs about the proportions of lower-level agents.} Finally, in addition to \emph{Lk} beliefs, where all other agents are assumed by a level-$k$ agent to be level-$(k-1)$, we also constructed models with \emph{CH} beliefs, where agents believe that the population consists of the true, truncated distribution over the lower levels.
 We evaluated each combination of axis values; the 17 resulting models\footnote{When the maximum level is 1, all combinations of the other axes yield identical predictions.
 Therefore there are only 17 models instead of $3(2^3)=24$.} are listed in the top part of Table~\ref{tbl:hypercube}.
-In addition to the 17 exhaustive axis combinations for models with maximum levels in $\{1,2,3\}$, we also evaluated (1) 12 additional axis combinations that have higher maximum levels and 8 parameters or fewer: \texttt{ai-QCH4} and \texttt{ai-QLk4}; \texttt{ah-QCH} and \texttt{ah-QLk} variations with maximum levels in $\{4,5,6,7\}$; and (2) \texttt{ah-QCH} and \texttt{ah-QLk} variations that assume a Poisson distribution over the levels rather than using an explicit tabular distribution.\footnote{The \texttt{ah-QCHp} model is equivalent to the CH-QRE model of \citet{camerer11}.} These additional models are listed in the bottom part of Table~\ref{tbl:hypercube}.
+In addition to the 17 exhaustive axis combinations for models with maximum levels in $\{1,2,3\}$, we also evaluated (1) 12 additional axis combinations that have higher maximum levels and 8 parameters or fewer: \texttt{ai-QCH4} and \texttt{ai-QLk4}; \texttt{ah-QCH} and \texttt{ah-QLk} variations with maximum levels in $\{4,5,6,7\}$; and (2) \texttt{ah-QCH} and \texttt{ah-QLk} variations that assume a Poisson distribution over the levels rather than using an explicit tabular distribution.\footnote{The \texttt{ah-QCHp} model is identical to the CH-QRE model of \citet{camerer16}.} These additional models are listed in the bottom part of Table~\ref{tbl:hypercube}.